zeromq/pyzmq/docs/source/devices.rst

 .. seealso::

-    0MQ Guide `Device coverage <http://zguide.zeromq.org/chapter:all#toc32>`_.
+    ØMQ Guide `Device coverage <http://zguide.zeromq.org/chapter:all#toc32>`_.

-0MQ has a notion of Devices - simple programs that manage a send-recv pattern for connecting two or more sockets.
+ØMQ has a notion of Devices - simple programs that manage a send-recv pattern for connecting two or more sockets.
 Being full programs, devices include a ``while(True)`` loop and thus block execution permanently once invoked.
 We have provided in the :mod:`devices` subpackage some facilities for running these devices in the background, as